hmchou56/centra8/_news/2016-06-08-centrakickoff.md

 The CENTRA inaugural activities also include a visit to the [CTSP](http://www.ctsp.gov.tw/english/) (Central Taiwan Science Park) where CENTRA researchers were hosted by Director Wayne Wang and his team at the CTSP Bureau.
 CENTRA researchers introduced the collaborative cyberinfrastructure research project initiatited by among the global CENTRA members at and beyond the Kickoff meeting.
 We discussed with CTSP on our goals to help educate new generation of researchers to be both technically and culturally competent to engage with international scientific networks and regional science parks.
 Director Wang has expressed interest to collaborate with CENTRA researchers in the near future.

-Another heightlight at the CENTRA Kickoff is that [PRAGMA](http://www.pragma-grid.net) (Pacific-Rim Applications and Grid Middleware Assembly) officially joins CENTRA as an Invited Organization.
+Another hightlight at the CENTRA Kickoff is that [PRAGMA](http://www.pragma-grid.net) (Pacific-Rim Applications and Grid Middleware Assembly) officially joins CENTRA as an Invited Organization.

 The next CENTRA Meeting will be hosted by the [ACIS Lab, University of Florida](https://www.acis.ufl.edu) in Gainesville, Florida on April 10-12, 2017.
 In conjunction with this CENTRA Meeting, PRAGMA 32 Workshop will be held at the same venue on April 13-14, 2017.